-Description The subjects comprise a first floor purpose built flat within a two storey, mid terraced block containing four flats.
-Accommodation First Floor - Entrance Hall, Two Bedrooms, Living Room, Kitchen and Bathroom with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 57 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established, predominately residential area of mixed style dwellings within the town of Kilmarnock.
-Local amenities can be found within a reasonable distance.
-Age Estimated constructed around 1900.
-Weather Dry and fair.
+Description The subjects comprise a third/attic floor converted flat, within a four storey building containing five flats.
+Accommodation Third/attic floor - Hallways, Living room, Kitchen, two Bedrooms and Bathroom with WC.
+There is also a cellar storage area accessed via a staircase from one of the hallways.
+Gross internal floor area (m2) The gross internal floor area extends to 104 square metres or thereby (including cellar).
+Neighbourhood and location The subjects form part of Lochridge estate, occupying a rural position on the outskirts of the town of Stewarton around one mile from the town centre, where most main amenities can be found.
+Surrounding residential properties are of mixed age and style and surrounding land is mainly agricultural.
+Age Original construction is believed to date back to the early 1600's, with conversion works understood to have been undertaken in the 1980's.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single chimney stack of brick construction with a pointed external finish.
-There are clay terminals and lead flashings.
-The chimney appears to be shared with neighbouring properties, however is not currently in use by the subject property.
+There appears to be three chimney stacks which are of brick construction with a pointed external finish.
+There are stone copings, clay terminals and lead flashings.